microsoft/aed-blockchain-learn-content/ethereum-networks/includes/4-prepare-for-mainnet.md

 # Prepare for deployment to mainnet

-Prior to deploying to the Ethereum mainnet, it's imperative to fully test and audit your code.
-Adding blocks to the mainnet requires real Ether which costs real money!
-In addition, security flaws can be devastating.
-There have been several very well documented hacks including the famous [DAO Attack](https://www.coindesk.com/understanding-dao-hack-journalists) but there have been many others.
+Prior to deploying to the Ethereum mainnet, it's necessary to fully test and audit your code.
+Working mainnet requires real Ether which costs real money and can add up quickly!

-After developing, testing and auditing your code and running the project on at least one testnet without any problems, most projects follow a substantial auditing, testing, security and governance process before actually deploying to mainnet.
+After developing, testing and auditing your code and running the project on at least one testnet without any problems, most projects follow a substantial auditing, testing, security and governance process before deploying to mainnet.
+This is done to minimize the risks and costs of things going wrong in mainnet.

 The process for preparing for mainnet and deploying to mainnet requires a series of steps.
-The basic steps for deploying to the Ethereum mainnet include:
+The basic steps for deploying to the Ethereum mainnet include: auditing smart contracts, verifying source code, managing keys, and handling project governance.
+The sections below describes these steps in more detail.

 ## [Perform a smart contract audit](https://docs.openzeppelin.com/learn/preparing-for-mainnet#auditing-and-security)